SESMG/SESMG/docs/index.rst

 If electrical load profiles are simulated with the Richardson tool, heating load profiles with the demandlib or photovoltaic systems with the feedinlib, weather data must be stored here.
-The weather data time system should be in conformity with the model’s time system, defined in the sheet “timesystem”.
+The weather data time system should be in conformity with the model’s time system, defined in the sheet "timesystem".

 - **timestamp**: Points in time to which the stored weather data are related.
 - **dhi**: diffuse horizontal irradiance in W/m:sup:`2